AliSaadOthman/AM_Portfolio/README.md

 - Projects: Showcase of projects I have worked on, including descriptions, technologies used, and links to live demos or repositories.
 - Contact: Contact information and a form to reach out to me directly.
 ## Technologies Used
-HTML5
+- HTML5
-CSS3 (Sass for preprocessing)
+- CSS3 (Sass for preprocessing)
-JavaScript (ES6+)
+- JavaScript (ES6+)
-Bootstrap 5
+- Bootstrap 5

 ## Contact Form
 The contact form is functional and allows visitors to send messages directly to my email.
-It uses Formspree or Netlify Forms for form handling and can be easily integrated with additional backend logic if needed.

 ## Deployment
 My portfolio is deployed and accessible at [AM Portfolio](https://github.com/AliSaadOthman/AM_Portfolio).